Lmottet/Lmottet/README.md

  - spring-boot

  & Learning some kotlin

+I am interested in tech with good dev experience, and practices that help me build quality products.
+In coding, I enjoy problem solving & the iterative aspect of blooming solutions that provide value.

 <!---
 Lmottet/Lmottet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.